deepaucksharmaji/game-ddd/Playo_DDD_v8_Diagrams.md

-# Playo DDD v8 — Diagram Set
+#  DDD v8 — Diagram Set

 This file is a **view onto `Playo_DDD_v8.xlsx`**, not a separate model.
 Every node, edge, state, command, and event in these diagrams traces to an ID in the workbook.
 If a diagram disagrees with the workbook, the workbook wins — diagrams are regenerable.